kostelal0688/sep10-freedom-projec/blog/entry05.md

 ## Skills
 Some skills that I’ve learned from working on this blog are **how to learn**, **how to google**, and **time management**.
 ### How to learn
-A skill I learned during this experience is How to Learn because I had to learn jQuery by myself.
+A skill I learned during this experience is how to learn because I had to learn jQuery by myself.
 We had to learn and try making something on our own so that we know how to use our tool on the project.
 ### How to Google
-Another skill I learned while working on this part of the project is How to Google because to learn the tool I used many websites.
+Another skill I learned while working on this part of the project is how to google because to learn the tool I used many websites.
 I had to learn to find the most useful websites about jQuery for me.
 ### Time management
+I also learned time managemant because we had to do learning logs every week so I had to find time each week to do th learning logs while also having theater reharsals and other homeworks.
 ## Summary
 I am excited to continue working on the freedom project.
 Our next step is to finish the MVP.